FiRST: Finetuning Router-Selective Transformers for Input-Adaptive Latency Reduction: Introduction

 \section{Introduction}

-Large Language Models (LLM's) have revolutionized the fields of Natural Language Processing and Computer Vision achieving incredible performance on a diverse set of benchmark tasks.
-However, the scale of these LLM's characterized by billions of parameters hinder their adoption in resource-constrained environments with memory, latency and compute serving as the main challenges.
-In this work, we focus on the latency aspect which becomes the most significant bottleneck for tasks such as machine translation, question answering, summarization particularly on devices, such as laptops and mobile phones.
-As mentioned in \citep{schuster2022confident}, the auto-regressive nature of decoding in LLM's further pronounces the latency bottleneck.
-Our main interest lies in the resource-constrained on-device setting where resolving this bottleneck is of particular importance.
+Large Language Models (LLMs) have revolutionized the fields of Natural Language Processing and Computer Vision achieving incredible performance on a diverse set of benchmark tasks.
+However, the massive scale of LLMs—often involving billions of parameters—poses significant challenges for deployment in resource-constrained environments, where memory, compute, and especially latency become critical bottlenecks.
+In this work, we focus on addressing the latency issue, which is particularly pronounced in edge settings such as laptops and mobile devices.
+As noted by \citet{schuster2022confident}, the auto-regressive nature of decoding in LLMs further amplifies this bottleneck.